jonlpersson/ed-latimore/site/_posts/2015-11-04-48-life-lessons-from-boxing.md

 ![Boxing training sharpens your mind](/assets/images/posts/Boxingcalm.jpg "Right before a fight, trying to stay cool and collected.")

-## Being a great student and teacher
+## Ed Latimore's boxing quotes on being a great student and teacher

 **32)** It’s important to have experience with other [competitive endeavors](/how-to-be-competitive/).
 This allows you to [know if a coach is a good match for you.](/qualities-of-a-good-teacher/) Just because you don't vibe with and/or have trouble learning from one coach doesn’t mean he's a bad coach.
 It just means that you two are a bad match.